godwokenrises/godwoken/docs/life_of_a_godwoken_transaction.md

 * `layer2_lock` specifies the lock script to use, when Godwoken transfers the tokens to layer 2.
 * `owner_lock_hash` and `cancel_timeout` provide a way to redeem the token in the case Godwoken ignores this request(e.g., when the network becomes bloated). `cancel_timeout` specifies a timeout parameter in CKB's [since](https://github.com/nervosnetwork/rfcs/blob/master/rfcs/0017-tx-valid-since/0017-tx-valid-since.md) format.
 When the timeout has reached, the user can create another request to cancel the deposit action, and redeem his/her tokens for other use. `owner_lock_hash` is used to provide the token owner's identity in case of a cancel deposit action.

-Godwoken will periodically collect all live deposition cells, and include them in layer 2 blocks.
-Each deposition cell will be transformed to **custodian cell** by Godwoken, correspondingly, Godwoken will create(if one does not exist) a layer 2 account based on the `layer2_lock` used in `DepositionLockArgs`, then put the newly deposited tokens inside this account.
+Godwoken will periodically collect all live deposit cells, and include them in layer 2 blocks.
+Each deposit cell will be transformed to **custodian cell** by Godwoken, correspondingly, Godwoken will create(if one does not exist) a layer 2 account based on the `layer2_lock` used in `DepositionLockArgs`, then put the newly deposited tokens inside this account.

 Custodian cells contain all the tokens that are managed internally in Godwoken.
 This [transaction](https://explorer.nervos.org/aggron/transaction/0x05fb7fb33b092272a4e259688e21bd1c78320bda641b062a755af9ec2849223c) contains a custodian cell in its output cell #2.
-Like a deposition cell, a custodian cell is represented by its lock script:
+Like a deposit cell, a custodian cell is represented by its lock script:

 ```
 {